17 Nov Why Customer Experience (CX) Matters More Than Ever Before

 Now, consumers are choosing which information they want to pull towards them.
 Rather than passively sitting back and accepting what’s sent their way, consumers are taking an active role — assuming control of their own buying journey.

-As they navigate and participate in the multitude of interactive tools available to them — social media, review sites, and more, customers embark upon a self-guided tour of the marketplace, a journey.
+As organizations navigate and participate in the multitude of interactive tools available to them — social media, review sites, and more, customers embark upon a self-guided tour of the marketplace, a journey.
+To understand this journey, you must first understand where that customer is going and the touchpoints they’re landing on at every stage.

 1. Internet Research & Mobile